bytedance/terarkdb/README.md

 # 6. Users

-Please let us know if you are using TerarkDB, thanks! (guokuankuan@bytedance.com)
+Please let us know if you are using TerarkDB, thanks!
+(By joining our slack channel)

 - ByteDance (core online services)